 02 of 05

-Like the earlier fleur de lis mark shown above, this one was stamped in blue or gold on the bottom of pieces made at the Royal Factory in Naples.
-This mark was used until 1771 when the crown over Neopolitan N mark shown below came into use.
+Like the earlier fleur-de-lis mark, this one was stamped in blue or gold on the bottom of pieces made at the Royal Factory in Naples.
+This mark was used until 1771 when the crown over Neopolitan N mark came into use.
 Again, most wares bearing these old marks are in private collections or museums and rarely found by collectors on the secondary market today.

 03 of 05